Congratulations! If you are reading this article, you:

 - are open-minded and curious; both are excellent qualities to have

-What is a spiritually-transformative experience or STE?
 It’s a transcendent event that can inspire your beliefs and behavior for the better.
 Descriptions of it may vary depending upon your religion, culture, etc. but synonymous phrases include: